 Enabling Streams data exchange

-Enabling a Streams application for data exchange
+Enabling a stream application for data exchange

 You can also optionally update the Streams application source code to provide customized content that is included with the dynamically generated data exchange API documentation.